The Real Cost of Starting a Podcast in 2026 (Equipment, Time, and Hidden Expenses)

 Poor audio quality costs you listeners.
 Amateurish video costs you social media reach.
 Inconsistent production costs you audience trust.

 Professional studio recording isn't an expense.
-It's an investment in content that actually achieves your goals—whether that's building an audience, establishing thought leadership, generating leads, or growing your brand.
+It's an investment in content that actually achieves your goals — whether that's building an audience, establishing thought leadership, generating leads or growing your brand.

-Ready to start your podcast the efficient way?
 Visit Podcast Studio Glasgow at 279 Abercromby Street, or let's discuss which production approach actually makes sense for your specific situation.
-Transparent pricing, honest advice, and no pressure—just professionals helping you make smart decisions about your content investment.

 Mark Hunter

-Mark is the founder of Postable Limited and the co-founder of the Podcast Studio Glasgow.
+Mark is the founder of Postable Limited and the co-founder of Podcast Studio Glasgow.
 He became a pioneer of podcasting in 2005 and has worked extensively as a podcast producer, digital marketing consultant and content creator.

 https://podcaststudioglasgow.com